corrode/corrode.github.io/content/podcast/s01e06-sentry/index.md

-Arpad Borsos loves to work on high-performance, low-latency systems and maintains open source projects like the popular [`rust-cache`](https://github.com/Swatinem/rust-cache) GitHub Action, which is used by 20.000 GitHub repositories to cache Rust dependencies in CI.
+Arpad Borsos loves to work on high-performance, low-latency systems and maintains open source projects like the popular [`rust-cache`](https://github.com/Swatinem/rust-cache) GitHub Action, which is used by over 20.000 GitHub repositories to cache Rust dependencies in CI.

 He is an expert in asynchronous programming and gave a talk titled [async fn from Editor to Executable](https://www.youtube.com/watch?v=id38OaSPioA) at EuroRust 2023.